Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data: Minimax Regret Distributionally Robust Learning

-representing the diagonal vector of \( \Gamma_{\operatorname{poly}} \). \end{corollary} The proof is given in Appendix~\ref{app:proof_coro}.
 For notational simplicity, we focus on using $\mathcal{C}(Q_{\X})$ in the remainder of the paper, unless otherwise stated.
 The proposed estimation method and theoretical results extend naturally to a general uncertainty set \( \mathcal{C}(Q_{\X}, \mathcal{H}) \) introduced here.